HannahHealyQCA/1701QCA-Assessment1/replicationproject/replication.md

 ### Project title ###

 ### Project description ###
+Sick of countless dried dead plants?
+Want to  take the work out of owning house plants?
+The does it all for you!The caters to your plant's specific needs.
+It detects the moisture level of your plant and waters it if it is dehyrated.
+Perfect for anyone who struggles to keep plants alive, the makes your life so much easier.

 *In a few sentences, describe what the project is and does, who it is for, and a typical use case.*